byteit101/subspawn/README.md

 Roadmap
 ------------

- * 0.1 - intial release
+ * 0.1 - intial release (DONE)
+ * 0.2 - windows (WIP, everything except PTY's should work right now though)
- * 0.2 - windows & install-time builds
+ * 0.3 - install-time builds
- * 0.3 - better validation/errors
+ * 0.4 - better validation/errors

 Please note that SubSpawn is still in its infancy and is being actively developed.